-The biopsy specimens were processed by routine pathologic fixation with formalin solution and evaluated by a single dedicated uropathologist with over 20 years of experience.
+The biopsy specimens were processed by routine pathological fixation with formalin solution and evaluated by a single dedicated uro-pathologist with over 20 years' experience.
 The retrieved cancer cells were used as the reference standard to determine the positivity of the biopsy.
-We stratified the SB results according to levels of clinically significant disease defined as a Gleason score of $\geq$ 7 (ISUP $\geq$ 2), non-clinically significant disease defined as a Gleason score of 6 (ISUP 1), and high-risk disease defined as a Gleason score $\geq$ 8 (ISUP>=4).
+We stratified the SB results according to levels of clinically significant disease, defined as a Gleason score of ≥7 (International Society of Urological Pathology [ISUP] ≥2); non-clinically significant disease, defined as a Gleason score of 6 (ISUP 1); and highrisk disease, defined as a Gleason score ≥8 (ISUP≥4).

-Chi-square, Fischer's exact and multivariate Pearson regression tests were used for statistical analysis (SPSS, IBM Corporation).
+Chi-squared, Fischer's exact, and multivariate Pearson regression tests were used for statistical analysis (SPSS, IBM Corporation).